sergey-shandar/public/notes/set-diff.md

 # How to calculate a set difference?

-Imagine we have two sets of data blocks on two different computers connected through the Internet.
+Imagine we have two sets of data blocks on two computers connected through the Internet.
 How can we synchronize these two sets using as little traffic as possible?

 ```mermaid
 graph LR